Autism and Sleep: Understanding Problems and Finding Solutions

 What are common sleep problems in autism?

-Common sleep issues include difficulty falling asleep (sleep onset insomnia), frequent night waking, early morning waking, irregular sleep patterns, reduced total sleep time, difficulty staying asleep, sleep anxiety, and parasomnias like night terrors or sleepwalking.
+Common issues include difficulty falling asleep (sleep onset insomnia), frequent night waking, and early morning waking.

 Is melatonin safe for autistic children?